-We were most impressed by the protection offered by the Big Agnes Battle Mountain tent.
-Designed to face some of the toughest conditions you can camp in, this tent comes with the maximum possible hydrostatic head rating of 10,000mm.
+We were most impressed by the protection offered by the Big Agnes Battle Mountain tents.
+Designed to face some of the toughest conditions you can camp in, these tents come with the maximum possible hydrostatic head rating of 10,000mm.

 This is important as moisture can seep into the tent through the floor if it isn’t protected well enough.
 This can be a common issue camping on snow, so it can be reassuring to know you have the highest possible rating of protection between you and the cold, wet snow underneath.

-The Big Agnes also comes with a fly made from Dominico undyed polyester ripstop which increases the tear strength and UV resistance by 20-25% compared to standard nylon or polyester ripstop fabrics.
+These Big Agnes tents also comes with a fly made from Dominico undyed polyester ripstop which increases the tear strength and UV resistance by 20-25% compared to standard nylon or polyester ripstop fabrics.

-It also comes with storm flaps on the zippers to prevent any water leaking in as well.
+The tents also come with storm flaps on the zippers to prevent any water leaking in as well.

 Winner: DANCHEL Bell Tent

-Some of these tents could have had improved ventilation options to decrease the chances of condensation building in the tent.
-But the winner was the DANCHEL Bell Tent.
+Some of these winter tents could have had improved ventilation options to decrease the chances of condensation building in the tent.
+But the DANCHEL Bell Tents were the winners.